Ex0Z57/webhookspammer/README.md

 🚨 NO BACKDOOR OR VIRUS 🚨

-Misuse of this script can result in account bans.

 I am NOT responsible for any consequences of your actions.

 Use responsibly within legal and ethical guidelines.